nanisai245/PERN-Todo-App-with-Authentication/README.md

 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project repository.
 When contributing, please ensure to follow the existing code style and conventions and provide clear commit messages.

+## Thank You

+Thank you for taking the time to explore the Todo app.
+I hope it provides you with valuable insights into my skills and experiences as a software developer.